JosephCottam/AbstractRendering/README.md

 takes the opposite approach: expose the pixels and gain powerful pixel-level control.
 This pixel-level power is a complement many existing visualization techniques.
-It is an elaboration on rendering, not an analytic or projection step, so it can be used as epilog to many existing techniques.
+It is an elaboration on rendering, not an analytic or projection step, so it can be used as epilogue to many existing techniques.

 In standard rendering, geometric objects are projected to an image and